ffalzon/pjc-analysis/README.md

 specifies running the benchmarks for the abbreciated set of parameters for 1 run per parameter setting.

+**Results:**  To reproduce the graphs, first navigate to `results-part.tex` (if running the abbreviated
+    parameter selection) or `results-full.tex` (if running the full parameter selection) and compile the LaTeX document.
+These documents pull the data from `results` and print the graphs depicted in Figures 3 and 7 of the paper.

 ## Work in the `cs_dft_mle` directory